Tamim bin Hamad Al Thani: Syria

 Qatar called for a military intervention by Arab countries to end the bloodshed in Syria in 2012.
-Analysts expected that Tamin would have been under immediate pressure to reduce Qatar's support for the rebels in the Syrian Civil War, which he had previously supported.
+Analysts expected that Tamim would have been under immediate pressure to reduce Qatar's support for the rebels in the Syrian Civil War, which he had previously supported.
 Sheikh Tamim took a step back after taking charge, primarily in response to the irritation voiced by Western powers at Qatar's operation to arm Syrian rebel groups which had been directed haphazardly.
 However, Qatar has continued to provide support to Syrian opposition groups, with Tamim declaring in a speech to the UN in September 2020 that Qatar would continue to support efforts to achieve justice and hold perpetrators of atrocities, war crimes, and crimes against humanity in Syria accountable.
 In 2015, under the aegis of a joint initiative with Saudi Arabia and Turkey promoted by Sheikh Tamim, Qatar has provided Syrian rebels with new weapons and forged a new opposition coalition in Syria known as the "Army of Conquest".
-Tamin also renewed his country's support for the Syrian people's demands for justice and freedom during a meeting with the chief of the Syrian National Coalition Khaled Khoja and his delegation in April 2015.
+Tamim also renewed his country's support for the Syrian people's demands for justice and freedom during a meeting with the chief of the Syrian National Coalition Khaled Khoja and his delegation in April 2015.

 The Syrian rebel group Al-Rahman Legion was supported by Qatar in 2018.
 Since 2017, Qatari-backed Al-Rahman Legion has been fighting Saudi Arabian-backed Jaysh al-Islam rebel coalition.

 On 7 May 2023, Sheikh Tamim unexpectedly left an Arab League summit before Syrian president Bashar al-Assad's scheduled speech.
 In September 2022, in an interview with the French news outlet Le Point, he highlighted that the factors that resulted in Syria's suspension from the Arab League in 2011 continue to be significant as the regime has been attributed to a prolonged period of conflict within the country, resulting significant refugee crisis on a global scale.
 According to various reports, the Assad regime has been accused of grave human rights violations such as employing distressing torture methods and shelling civilians.

 Qatar and Western countries, such as the United States, the United Kingdom, and the United Nations, have expressed opposition to Bashar al-Assad's reinstatement into the Arab League.
 Their concerns primarily revolve around safeguarding the well-being and security of Syrian refugees across the Middle East.
 On 30 January 2025, Sheikh Tamim became the first head of state to visit Damascus since the fall of the Assad regime, discussing post-conflict reconstruction in Syria and other topics.